Tearran/configng-v2/CONTRIBUTING.md

 Each module consists of:
 - `modulename.sh` — The Bash implementation.
 - `modulename.conf` — Configuration and registration info (flat, Bash/INI style).
-- `modulename.md` — Documentation for the module.
+- `modulename.md` — Metadata generatated documentation for the module.

 ---

 ## 3. Module Workflow: From Staging to Package

-Each module follows a strict flow from creation to packaging:
+Each module follows a flow from creation to packaging:

 ### Step 1: Scaffold